ezavesky/udnd_03_maze/README.md

 ### Extra Assets
 A few extra assets were used in the creation of this project.
 A best effort attempty includes the original source for this content and associated *free* AssetStore Assets (placed in the [MarketExtra](Assets/MarketExtra) folder).

+* [Aquarium and Fish Video](https://www.youtube.com/watch?v=bdnHKdb-Oss) - parts used for video puzzle
 * (various internet sources for movie posters)

+### Spoilers

+Read no further unless you want to see solutions for the "maze" in this game!

+1. The player must collect three coins and throw them into the fountain to make a key appear.
+   * A sign near the fountain tells the player "three wishes in this well are the key to success"
+1. One coin can be found by watching a fish video and answering questions.
+   * A sign indicates "a sharp eye is often paid quite well"
+1. One coin can be found by spelling out the word "Bananas" next to the banana tree.
+   * A sign indicates that "the obvious is often spelled out by running the right way"
+   * In this area, the user must gaze at the right letter in order.
+1. One coin can be found by releasing all but the blue balloons.
+   * A sign indicates that "wishful thinking is never blue"
+   * Here, the user releases one of many balloons by starting at them.
+1. A view from the "penthouse" will let a player get a quick cheat sheet if they look at the roof of the main temple building.